 - Solo exhibition “Tale of Two Tuscanies”, December 2019, San Quirico d'Orcia, Italy

-- Participation at Internatioanl Art Fair Monaco, August 2020
+- Participation at International Art Fair Monaco, August 2020

-- Participation at Internatioanl Art Fair Zurich, October 2020
+- Participation at International Art Fair Zurich, October 2020

-- Approved participation at START Art Fair London at Saatchi Gallery, October 2020
+- Participation at STARTnet Art Fair London at Saatchi Gallery, October 2020

-- Px3 Prix de la Photographie Paris - honorable mention in categories fine art / abstract, fine art / landscape, nature / landscape
+- Px3 Prix de la Photographie Paris 2020 - honorable mention in categories "Fine Art / Abstract",